jnahra/dsc-phase-1-project/README.md

 ### Precedent for successful video game movies

 The data frame was cross referenced against a list of video game movies that were released during the same time frame.
-These movies exhibited solid ROI, dmonstrating the potential for success for other video game movies.
+These movies exhibited solid ROI, demonstrating the potential for success for other video game movies.

 ![Video Game Movies vs. ROI](https://github.com/albertcchen/dsc-phase-1-project/blob/main/Graphs/videogame_movies_roi.png)